 Should the Respondent fail to file a Response, the divorce process will continue without the Respondent’s participation.
 The Petitioner can then prepare a default judgment.
 In the judgment package, the Petitioner can request court orders for child custody, child visitation, child support, spousal support, attorney fees, and the division of all marital property.
 The divorce process ends and becomes final 6 months and one day after the Respondent is served.

 Respondent Does Respond

-If the Respondent files a Response to the Petition, both spouses will then be required to exchange financial information about their respective incomes and property; property includes any interest in any real property, investment, or any other financial transaction.
+If the Respondent files a Response to the Petition, both spouses will then be required to exchange financial information about their respective incomes and property.
+Financial information includes any interest in any real or personal property, investments, and any other financial transaction.